General Assembly UX Design Course

 Sketching It Out (analog and digital)

-Be Seen is a buying and selling platform on a single website.
+Be Seen is a comprehensive buying and selling platform, all on one website.
 The company does all of the time-consuming photography, posting, and uploading.
-I sketched a closet to house Birdie's "for sale" items and the Sell homepage, among others.
-I made sure Sell and Shop were different and yet feel like the same brand.
+I sketched a closet to house Birdie's "for sale" items and the Sell homepage, among other things.
+I ensured that Sell and Shop were distinct yet felt like part of the same brand.

 First Round of Sketches